-- Tips - If you use Dynamic IP and PPPoE and you are provided with any other parameters that are not required on the page, please go to Advanced > Network > Internet to complete the configuration. - If you still cannot access the internet, refer to the FAQ section for further instructions.
+- If your internet connection type is BigPond Cable, please go to Advanced > Network > Internet to set your router. - If you use Dynamic IP and PPPoE and you are provided with any other parameters that are not required on the page, please go to Advanced > Network > Internet to complete the configuration. - If you still cannot access the internet, refer to the $\underline{\sf FAQ}$ section for further instructions.